fastforwardlabs/active-learning-cml/README.md

 * Add these back into the labeled datapool
 * Repeat the training process and iterate

+We use the MNIST dataset to illustrate the active learning workflow.
+To start, we train a convolutional neural network using only a few labeled datapoints.
+You can kick off training by selecting appropriate hyperparameters and clicking on the "TRAIN" button.
+Once the model has completed training, you can visualize the embeddings of the convolutional neural network by using UMAP to project the high dimensional representation down to 2D.

 ## A note on the dataset

 We use the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) to illustrate the